GOKUL29-06/GOKUL29-06/README.md

 - 💬 Ask me about **Java, Spring Boot, React, and Full Stack Development**
 - ⚡ I enjoy problem-solving and exploring new technologies.
 - 🌟 I have experience with **Git and GitHub** for version control.
-- ❌ I don’t have any idea about **Data Structures and Algorithms**.
+- 🤖 I love learning about the latest advancements in technology and applying them to my projects.

 ### 📫 Reach Me